HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Methods.md

 The widget/row model will be updated based on the animation fill modes, so that the widget/row would always show the appropriate values.
 Note that your app must provide rowTemplateId as an empty object in the data object of a row to update the row model.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to use addAll method without animation
+//Sample code to use addAll method without animation
 formSegment.mysegment.addAll([{
     dataId1: "data1",
     dataId2: "data2",